Everything you need to know about laminitisPublished March 21, 2023

 -Low adiponectin (measured via a blood test).
 Adiponectin is a hormone secreted by fat cells that helps to regulate glucose and fat metabolism

-The term insulin dysregulation is used to describe any combination of
+The term insulin dysregulation is used to describe one or any combination of the following:

 - An exaggerated insulin response after consuming starch and/ or sugar